marovira/helios-ml/docs/source/tutorial.rst

 #.
 The type of the ``batch`` parameter is determined by our dataset.
 In the case of the
    CIFAR10 dataset, the batch is a tuple of tensors containing the inputs and labels.
 Note that the base model class imposes no restrictions on what the batch is.
 #.
-Since the base model class makes no assumptions on the type of the batch, we need to
+Before :py:meth:`~helios.model.model.Model.train_step` is called, the
-   move the components of the batch to the target device ourselves.
-This gives maximum flexibility since you can choose what (if anything) gets moved.
-Note that similarly to the creation of the network itself, we use the :py:attr:`~helios.model.model.Model.device` property.
+   :py:class:`~helios.trainer.Trainer` automatically moves the batch to the model's device by calling :py:meth:`~helios.model.model.Model.batch_to_device`.
+The default implementation recursively moves any tensors it finds, so no manual ``.to(device)`` calls are needed in the step functions.
 #.
 We're going to store the returned loss into the ``_loss_items`` dictionary.
 This allows
    the model to automatically gather the tensors for us if we were doing distributed training.